Bathing in the forest is the therapeutic practice of spending time in nature — particularly, in forests. Beneath a canopy of trees.

 Where does forest bathing originate from?

 The practice of bathing in the forest, or shinrin-yoku, originated in Japan in the 1980s.
-Hiking projects were originally thought of by the Japanese government as a way to combat the “adverse effects of the tech boom on Japanese city dwellers.”
+Hiking projects were originally thought of by the Japanese government4 as a way to combat the “adverse effects of the tech boom on Japanese city dwellers.”

 What is forest bathing certification?

 Bathing in the forest is often used in classes, rehabilitation programs, and wellness retreats.
-As such, it may require teachers and instructors who can show students and participates exactly how to enjoy this practice in order to reap the most benefits.
+As such, it may require teachers and instructors who can show students and participants exactly how to enjoy this practice in order to reap the most benefits.

-Forest bathing certification, then, is a way of providing a strong base for those who wish to practice and/or teach this activity to others.
+A forest bathing certification, then, is a way of providing a strong base for those who wish to practice and/or teach this activity to others.

-Are you looking to destress and relax.
-Why not have a chat with an Anahana Wellness Advisor to discuss your needs and wishes.
+Are you looking to destress and relax?
+Why not have a chat with an Anahana Wellness Advisor to discuss your needs and wishes?
 We are here to help and hope to hear from you soon!